AdobeDocs/experience-manager-cloud-service.en/help/assets/search-best-practices.md

 **Scenario 2: Search for all files using the `classic car` keyword within the `automobile` folder.**

 Files and folders filter helps you narrow down your search.
 Use Files, Folders, or Files and Folders options available in the drop-down list based on your requirement.
-The option to choose among Files, Folders, or Files and Folders is accessible in **[!UICONTROL Admin view]** only.
-In **[!UICONTROL Assets view]**, go to [!UICONTROL Path] and browse the folder where you want to perform search.
+The option to choose among Files, Folders, or Files and Folders is accessible in the **[!UICONTROL Admin view]** only.
+In the **[!UICONTROL Assets view]**, go to [!UICONTROL Path] and browse the folder where you want to perform a search.

 * Use the **[!UICONTROL Files]** option when you need to search specifically for files at a specific path within the repository.
 You do not need to search for folders within the defined path.
 * Use the **[!UICONTROL Folders]** option when you need to limit your search to folders at a specific path.
 * Use the **[!UICONTROL Files and Folders]** option if you need to search through all assets available at the specified path within the repository.

-To achieve this scenario 2:
+To achieve this scenario, execute the steps below:

 1. Specify `classic car` as the search keyword and click Search.
 2. Click Filters and define the folder path for the `automobile` folder.
 For example, `/content/dam/multiple-assets/automobile`